eddelbuettel/ctv-finance/README.md

 -   The [markovchain](https://cran.r-project.org/package=markovchain) package provides functionality to easily handle and analyse discrete Markov chains.
 -   The [ycinterextra](https://cran.r-project.org/package=ycinterextra) package models yield curve interpolation and extrapolation using via the Nelson-Siegel, Svensson, or Smith-Wilson models, as well as Hermite cubic splines.
 -   The [tvm](https://cran.r-project.org/package=tvm) package models provides functions for time value of money such as cashflows and yield curves.
--   The [MarkowitzR](https://cran.r-project.org/package=MarkowitzR) package provides functions to test the statistical signicance of Markowitz portfolios.
+-   The [MarkowitzR](https://cran.r-project.org/package=MarkowitzR) package provides functions to test the statistical significance of Markowitz portfolios.
--   The [egcm](https://cran.r-project.org/package=egcm) package implements the Engle-Granger two-stage cointegration modeling procedure with a particular focus on pairs trading.
 -   The [pbo](https://cran.r-project.org/package=pbo) package models the probability of backtest overfitting, performance degradation, probability of loss, and the stochastic dominance when analysing trading strategies.
 -   The [OptionPricing](https://cran.r-project.org/package=OptionPricing) package implements efficient Monte Carlo algorithms for the price and the sensitivities of Asian and European Options under Geometric Brownian Motion.
 -   The [matchingMarkets](https://cran.r-project.org/package=matchingMarkets) package implements a structural estimator to correct for the bias arising from endogenous matching (e.g. group formation in microfinance or matching of firms and venture capitalists).